 - 1/4 cup cumin seeds

-- 3 Tbsp whole black peppercorns
+- 3 tablespoons whole black peppercorns

-- 1 Tbsp coriander seeds
+- 1 tablespoon coriander seeds

-- 2 Tbsp sugar
+- 2 tablespoons sugar

 - 1 1/2 teaspoons sea salt

 1 Make the dry rub: Combine cumin, peppercorns, and coriander in a heavy medium skillet.
 Stir over medium heat until fragrant and toasted, about 8 minutes.
 Cool slightly.

 3 Add the chops to the pan: Once the pan is hot, add a teaspoon of oil or fat to the pan and coat the bottom of the pan.
-Right before you put the chops into the pan sprinkle each side with a little salt, or you can salt the chops in the pan.
+Right before you put the pork chops into the pan sprinkle each side with a little salt, or you can salt the chops in the pan.

-Tip: Arrange the chops in the pan with the thickest, boniest parts towards the center of the pan where they get the most heat.
+Place the pork chops with the thickest, boniest parts toward the center of the pan where they get the most heat.
 Make sure the chops are not crowding each other too much.

-If you are using a cast iron pan and have turned off the heat, there should be enough heat if you cover the pan to finish the cooking of a thicker chop, if not, lower the heat to low and cover.
+If you are using a cast iron pan and have turned off the heat, there should be enough heat if you cover the pan to finish the cooking of a thicker chop.
+If not, turn the heat to low and cover.